 The other thing is that you can create your own recipes.
 If these aren’t quite what you’re after, they’re pretty easy to set up and customise.

-Below are a few recipes which might be useful in helping you manage your social media!
+Below are a few recipes that might be useful in helping you manage your social media!

 DIY Social Media Monitoring

 Want to see if someone mentions your business or account across social media?
 Pull that into a Google Doc.
-You could then do an audit to see how often people are posting, the kind of comments, the frequency and what kind of things people respond to.
+You could then do an audit of seeing how often people are posting, the kind of comments, the frequency and to what kind of things people respond.

 IF someone uses a Twitter hashtag, THEN pull it into a Google Doc | Check it out